Based Boys

 Based Boys is the debut studio album by American hip-hop group the Pack.
-It was released on October 30, 2007, through Up All Nite, an imprint of Jive Records.
+It was released on October 30, 2007, through Up All Nite, an imprint of Jive Records, Rawkus and Zomba Records.
 It follows the group's breakout hit "Vans" and debut EP Skateboards 2 Scrapers, which were released in 2006.

 A hip-hop and hyphy album, Based Boys consists of 17 songs, including 4 bonus tracks.
 It received mixed reviews from critics, who considered it unoriginal and repetitive, however the production by Young L was often praised.
 Upon the album's release, it was deemed a commercial failure, and the Pack were dropped from their label.

 Background and release

 The Pack was formed in Berkeley, California in 2005, and consisted of four rappers: Lil B, Young L, Stunnaman, and Lil Uno.
 Following the success of their 2006 breakout hit "Vans", the Pack released their debut EP Skateboards 2 Scrapers on December 19 of that same year.
 Leading up to the release of Based Boys, the group said that it "evolved from 'Vans.
-The album was released on October 30, 2007, via rapper Too Short's Jive Records imprint Up All Nite.
-It was deemed a commercial failure, and the group was dropped from the label.
+The album was released on October 30, 2007, via rapper Too Short's Jive Records imprint Up All Nite, along with Rawkus and Zomba Records.
+It was deemed a commercial failure, and the group was dropped from their record labels.

+Production

+The majority of the production and recording on The Pack was done by Young L, along with several other tracks produced by Hume, Mr. Collipark, the Replacement Killers, Traxamillion, and Pit.
+"Backseat" features guitar recordings from Mike Hartnett, while a remix version of "The Milky Way" features additional production from Evan Taubenfield.
+The Pack was recorded in five studios and mixed in three studios in California and Georgia.

 Composition

-Based Boys is a hip-hop and hyphy album consisting of 17 tracks, including 4 bonus tracks.
-Its production was mostly handled by Young L, who was the Pack's main producer.
+Based Boys is a hip-hop and hyphy album consisting of 17 tracks, including four bonus tracks.
 The opening track, "Rumble", was called a fight song by Billboards Chuck Eddy.
 He also described the song's beat as "an early Schoolly D-style clang rhythm".
 The following tracks "I Look Good" and "In My Car" see the Pack rapping about how they and their car look good.
 On the latter song, the final verse is rapped by Lil Uno, who delivers it without rhyming any lines.
 The sixth song, "The Milky Way", features production from Mr. Collipark, and has themes of astronomy.
-The following track "Rock N Roll" was produced by the Replacement Killers, and is the only non-hyphy song on the album.
+The following track "Rock N Roll" was produced by the Replacement Killers and is the only non-hyphy song on the album.
 The fifteenth song, "Candy", contains an interpolation of Lesley Gore's 1963 song "It's My Party".
 The final track is "Vans", which is a song about the American skateboarding shoe brand Vans.